apache/maven/Documentation/CACHE.md

 ## Overview

-Idea of Incremental Maven is to specify module inputs and outputs and make them known to standard maven core.
+Idea of Incremental Maven is to specify module inputs and outputs and make them known to standard Maven core.
 This allows accurate analysis and determination of out-of-date build artifacts in the build dependencies graph.
 Making the dependency graph analysis deterministic leads to improvements in build times by avoiding re-building unnecessary modules.
-Cache does not make any low-level interventions to build process and delegates actual build work to maven core.
-This guarantees that build results are identical to results produced by standard maven and are fully reproducible.
+Cache does not make any low-level interventions to build process and delegates actual build work to Maven core.
+This guarantees that build results are identical to results produced by standard Maven and are fully reproducible.
-To achieve accurate input and outputs calculation incremental maven combines automatic introspection of [project object model](https://maven.apache.org/pom.html#What_is_the_POM) in conjunction with configuration-driven rules for fine-grained content and execution control.
+To achieve accurate input and outputs calculation incremental Maven combines automatic introspection of [project object model](https://maven.apache.org/pom.html#What_is_the_POM) in conjunction with configuration-driven rules for fine-grained content and execution control.
 For content analysis it digests based approach which is more reliable over widely used file timestamps in tools like Make or Apache Ant.
 Deterministic build state allows reliably cache even intermediate outputs of build and share them between teams using remote cache.
 Deterministic inputs calculation allows distributed and parallel builds running in heterogeneous environments (like cloud of build agents) could efficiently reuse cached build artifacts.
-Therefore incremental maven is particularly well-suited for large maven projects that have significant number of small modules.
+Therefore incremental Maven is particularly well-suited for large Maven projects that have significant number of small modules.
 Remote cache in conjunction with precise input identification effectively enables "change once - build once" approach.